A Rational Model of Dimension-reduced Human Categorization: Experiments

-In the new category experiment, exemplar models underestimate the probability of assigning samples to the new category, seriously affected by unbalanced categories.
-Prototype models (with or without attention) produce similar generalization patterns as mPPCA (see \cref{exp-fs_generalization-ProbPred_new}), both providing good predictions (\cref{exp-fs_generalization-heatmap}).
-Stimulus-level analysis shows that exemplar models are accurate on category 1 and category 2 (\cref{exp-fs_generalization-new_individual_metric}), as the new category is given little weight. mPPCA performs comparably to the prototype model with attention, and significantly beats the baselines on some stimuli.
-Quantitatively, mPPCA achieves higher accuracy in predicting human category assignments, as shown in \cref{table-fs_generalization}.

-In the subcategory experiment, mPPCA produces significantly better prediction of human choice (See \cref{exp-fs_generalization-sub_pred} and \cref{table-fs_generalization}).
-Both exemplar models and prototype models, with or without attention mechanism, underestimate the probability of the subcategory. (see \cref{exp-fs_generalization-ProbPred_sub}).
-Qualitatively, mPPCA achieves significantly better accuracy and correlation with human choice (see \cref{table-fs_generalization}), outperforming even the oracle model (a linear regression model with human choice data).
-In the subcategory experiment, attention mechanism hurts categorization performance, as it is not suited for variations within category 2.
-Instead, humans adopt more flexible feature weighting strategies than a fixed set of weights, which is captured by mPPCA.

-To summarize, in the cases where a new (sub)category is introduced with sparse data, exemplar models fail to capture rapid learning of a new category, prototype representations are predictive, but cannot generalize well with the attention mechanism.
-Hierarchical mixture of covariance matrices, analogously, lacks the flexibility to explain human generalization either within or beyond existing categories. mPPCA provides a better account of human few-shot categorization.
+\paragraph{Results} After training, most participants effectively learned the new (sub)category (\cref{exp-fs_generalization-session1-test}).
+Overall, in the few-shot setting, exemplar models fail to capture rapid learning of a new category.
+Prototype representations cannot generalize well with the attention mechanism.
+Rational model introduces clusters within categories, but suffers from identification of subcategory and covariance estimation for the new category. mPPCA provides a better account of human few-shot categorization.